Jun-Jie-Shi/HGA/README.md

 For evaluation, the `eval.py` is simply implemented, just change the corresponding checkpoint path `resume` and other path settings.

 ## 🆚 Adding Comparision
-As our code provide various incomplete multi-modality backbones, modal-balancing methods and multi-task learning formulations, you can easily add your new method into our framework like we do, just change the `optim\your_method`, `models\your_backbone` and `train_your_method.py` by yourself, the current code version contains some redundancy.
+As our code provide various incomplete multi-modality backbones, modal-balancing methods and multi-task learning formulations, you can easily add your new method into our framework like we do, just change the `optim/your_method`, `models/your_backbone` and `train_your_method.py` by yourself, the current code version contains some redundancy.
 We apologize for any inconvenience this may cause.

 ## ✨Citation
 If you find PASSION or HGA is useful in your research or applications, welcome to cite our paper and give us a star 🌟.